 The way we string together words and the type of words we use contribute to the “pace” of writing.
-Longer, more complex sentences tend to slow it down.
-Compound sentences, with a plethora of subordinated clauses, and prepositional phrases provide an intellectual sound to the writing.
-The reader must take more time to ponder the concepts presented, making these ideas seem as complex as the style of sentences.Use of passive verbs also slows the pace.
-The passive voice is regarded with disdain by many professional writers, but it has its place.
-It tends to create a style that is more suggestive and polite, than its counterpart the direct command.
+Longer sentences with a plethora of subordinated clauses provide an intellectual sound to the writing.
+The reader must take more time to ponder the concepts presented, making the ideas seem as complex as the style, and also making the reader slog through the work.

-A good exercise to show how this works is to take a paragraph out of a research study or academic writing and rewrite it.
-Now revise it by rewriting it as all simple active verb sentences.
-And for good measure, reduce all the lengthy vocabulary to the more easily understood words that mean the same thing.
-The passage will still say the same thing; it just will not sound as erudite.
-It will seem to move faster, because the reader can actually read it at a higher speed, but flow is sacrificed when dependent clauses are not used.
-After this kind of simplification you may find that the sentences start repeating the same thing, which just goes to prove that a person can write quite impressively, and still not say a lot.
+A good exercise to show how this works is to take a paragraph out of academic writing and rewrite it.
+Revise it by passive sentences to the simple active verb from.
+For good measure, reduce all the lengthy vocabulary to the more easily understood words that mean the close to the same thing.
+The passage will still mean much the same thing; it just will not sound as erudite.
+It will move faster because the reader can actually read it at a higher speed.
+You may also find that the sentences start repeating the same idea–a person can write quite impressive prose and still not say a lot.

 Photo by S.L.
 Listman